 The three SASB dimensions can be coded from dream transcripts by independent raters who have been trained on the model.
-All raters of our research group have been extensively trained in specialized workshops by the Dusseldorf University Clinic for psychotherapy.
-Table 1 shows the content analysis procedure.
+All raters of our research group have been extensively trained in specialized workshops at the Dusseldorf University Clinic for psychotherapy.
+Table 2 shows the content analysis procedure.
 The dream transcript is broken down into thought units that represent one complete thought (interaction).
 Listening to the audio tape can be helpful for sequencing the text.
-Following to sequenciation, the rating process involves the following decisions taken one by one for each unit: (1) establishing the focus (surface 1,2 or 3 in the SASB model), (2) rating degree of affiliation (i.e. degree of hate vs. love on the horizontal axis continuum).
-The x axis range is from -9 ("9 o'clock") to +9 ("3 o'clock").
-(3) rating degree of interdependence (i.e. degree of hate vs. love on the horizontal axis continuum).
-The y-axis range is from -9 ("6 o'clock") to +9 ("12 o'clock").
-(4) "Clinical test", i.e. establishing the location of the rated interaction cluster on the appropriate surface before computer assisted calculation and according to the dream content.
-(5) Computer calculating of the clusters using the affiliation and interdependence ratings, (6) comparison of (4) and (5).
-It is important to respect this sequence not only in training situations (18) but also in the case of routine analysis by experienced raters.
-If the step (4) were done before coding the dimensions affiliation, interdependence and focus, the danger of a clinical bias would occur.
-In other words: It is not allowed to attribute a corresponding SASB cluster before rating the dimensions although this cluster may have a certain clinical evidence.
+Following the sequenciation, the rating process involves the following decisions taken one by one for each unit: (i) establishing the focus (surface 1,2 or 3 in the SASB model), (ii) rating degree of affiliation (i.e. degree of hate vs. love on the horizontal axis continuum).
+The x axis range is from -9 ("9 o'clock") to +9 o'clock"). (iii) rating degree of interdependence (i.e. degree of differentiation vs. enmeshment on the vertical axis continuum).
+The y-axis range is from -9 ("6 o'clock") to +9 ("12 o'clock"). (iv) "Clinical test", i.e. establishing the location of the rated interaction cluster on the appropriate surface before computer assisted calculation and according to the dream content. (v) Computer calculation of the using the affiliation clusters and interdependence ratings, (vi) comparison of (iv) and (v).
+It is important to respect this sequence not only in training situations but also in the case of routine analysis by experienced raters.
+If the step (iv) were done before coding the dimensions affiliation, interdependence and focus, the danger of a clinical bias would occur.
+In other words: It is not permissable to attribute a corresponding SASB cluster before rating the dimensions even though this cluster may have a certain clinical evidence.

-As far as the general psychometric properties are concerned, the structural fidelity has been established by factor analysis, circumplex analysis, autocorrelational techniques, and dimensional ratings (4).
+As far as the general psychometric properties are concerned, the structural fidelity has been established by factor analysis, circumplex analysis, autocorrelational techniques, and dimensional ratings (6).
 Reliability is closely related to the quality of training.
 Trainees are invited to rate independently in pairs and to discuss their ratings afterwards.
-The reliability (measured by Cohen's kappa) can be improved by sticking to the decision order described in the methodology and by the trainers' informed advise.
+The reliability (measured by Cohen's kappa) can be improved by sticking to the decision order described in the methodology and by the trainers' informed advice.
 Generally speaking, process rating seems to more reliable than content rating.
 Trained researchers can reach an inter-rater reliability of .85 to .95.
-0.70 is sufficient for practical purposes (18).
+0.70 is sufficient for practical purposes (23).